vectorgrp/sil-kit/docs/usage/replay.rst

 The trace and replay mechanism is an extension to the existing :cpp:class:`IParticipant<ib::mw::IParticipant>`, and consists of several parts:

 To have a consistent time base during the simulation and throughout the participant, an instance of :cpp:class:`ITimeProvider<ib::sim::sync::ITimeProvider>` is used.
-It gives access to the current simulation time, or as a fallback the wall-clock time if no participant controller is configured.
+It gives access to the current simulation time, or as a fallback the wall-clock time if no time synchronization service is configured.

 The actual data flow of messages during tracing is achieved by the  *ITraceMessageSource* and *ITraceMessageSinks* interfaces.
 A controller implementing the *ITraceMessageSource* allows attaching